Prag8855/aab/content/glossary/Warmmiete.md

 > Cold rent (*Kaltmiete*) + utilities (*Nebenkosten*) = warm rent (*Warmmiete*)

-Your warm rent is adjusted every year, because your utility costs (*Nebenkosten*) can change.
+Your warm rent is adjusted every year, because your utility costs (*Nebenkosten*) can change based on your usage.